TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorvmprovisioningstatefailed.md

 <!--/issueDescription-->

 ## **Recommended Steps**
-To resolve UserErrorVmProvisioningStateFailed issue restart the VM and ensure that the VM is running or the VM is in shutdown state for the backup operation to succeed.
+To resolve UserErrorVmProvisioningStateFailed issue ensure that the VM is running or shut-down state for backup operation to succeed.
+If the VM requires a pending restart, then restart and retry the operation.<br/>

+This error can occurs if any of one of the extension fails leaves the VM in a failed provisioned state.
+From portal, go to the extensions list, check if there is a failed extension.
+To troubleshoot and recover from [this](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/performance-diagnostics-vm-extension#troubleshoot-and-support) error refer to this document.
+If the VMSnapshot extension is in failed state, then follow [this](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#the-backup-extension-fails-to-update-or-load) troubleshooting steps.
+If all extensions are in running state, check the health of the VM Agent by following troubleshooting steps for [Windows](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#the-agent-installed-in-the-vm-but-unresponsive-for-windows-vms)/[Linux](https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout#the-agent-installed-in-the-vm-is-out-of-date-for-linux-vms).